Our Five Electric Truck Picks for 2024

 Electric Trucking

-New EV trucks from the 2022 Detroit Auto Show are the focus of GreenFamilyCar's editor Dean Adams Curtis in this report.
+New EV trucks are the focus of this report by GreenFamilyCar Editor Dean Adams Curtis.

 Pulitzer Prize winning editor and family-focused automotive journalist, Keith Turner, reviews Ford's F150.